Emskiq/substate-learning/README.md

 - [Add offchain workers](https://docs.substrate.io/tutorials/build-application-logic/add-offchain-workers/) - Skip.
 - [Publish custom pallets](https://docs.substrate.io/tutorials/build-application-logic/publish-custom-pallets/) - Can be skipped, but quick.
 - [Collectibles workshop](https://docs.substrate.io/tutorials/collectibles-workshop/) - Recommended for note-taking.
+-
+### Build a Parachain

+While the whole section contains minimal code, it is recommended to complete it for the new concepts and terminology that you will learn.

 ## Build a blockchain